 Muslims recite the Takbeer throughout the day of Eid ul Adha, starting from the Fajr prayer until the Eid prayer.
 The Takbeer is as follows: “Allahu Akbar, Allahu Akbar, La ilaha illallah, Allahu Akbar, Allahu Akbar, wa lillahil hamd” (Allah is the Greatest, Allah is the Greatest, there is no deity worthy of worship except Allah, Allah is the Greatest, Allah is the Greatest, and all praise belongs to Him).

-This verse encourages Muslims to remember Allah and declare His greatness during the times of worship, such as on the day of Eid ul Adha.
+This verse encourages Muslims to remember Allah (SWT) and declare His greatness during the times of worship, such as on the day of Eid ul Adha.

 Going to the Eid Prayer